 Types Of Back Injury Which May Be Caused By Slipping At Work

 In the section above, we looked at some of the causes of workplace slips, trips and falls that could result in a back injury.
-In this section we take a look at some of the possible injuries, for example:
+Soon, we will look at how to prove a back injury at work.
+In this section, however, we take a look at some of the possible injuries, for example: